 Whether it’s tight, overstretched, or torn, a damaged Achilles tendon can cause serious pain and impaired mobility.
-At Arizona Foot and Ankle Medical Center in Laveen, Arizona, dedicated podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, treat Achilles tendonitis and Achilles tendon rupture using the most advanced techniques available, including stem-cell injections.
+At Arizona Foot and Ankle Medical Center in Chandler and Laveen, Arizona, dedicated podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, treat Achilles tendonitis and Achilles tendon rupture using the most advanced techniques available, including stem-cell injections.
 Book your appointment for Achilles tendon help online or by phone today.

 Your Achilles tendon joins your calf and your heel.
 It's a critical part of walking and running, so Achilles tendon injuries can cause serious problems and even immobility if not treated.

 Achilles tendonitis is an overuse or stress injury that usually develops in athletes, heavy labor workers, or others who put excessive stress on their feet and ankles regularly.
 Men and women who have very flat arches may also develop Achilles tendonitis because the flatter your arches are, the more your Achilles tendon has to stretch.

 Overuse or stress causes inflammation and may eventually cause microtears in your Achilles tendon.
 Achilles tendonitis can cause pain and swelling.
 If you try to ignore the problem, you run the risk of more severe problems like tendon degeneration or rupture.

 When your Achilles tendon gets stretched too far, it can cause a tear known as an Achilles tendon rupture.
 Usually, an Achilles tendon rupture happens after a sudden strong movement, such as a jump, a swerve, or an increase in running speed.
 Achilles tendon ruptures sometimes happen during trip-and-fall or slip-and-fall accidents.